Totnes (Riverside) railway station: History

 Prior to its preservation as a heritage railway, what is now the South Devon Railway was originally a branch line connecting Totnes to Buckfastleigh and Ashburton.
 Branch line trains joined the main line at Ashburton Junction adjacent to the current site of Riverside station, crossed the railway bridge over the River Dart and terminated in the main line railway station.

 When the line was first re-opened as a heritage line in 1969, the owners were unable to reach an agreement with British Rail for their trains to run into the main line railway station.
 Initially push-pull trains were used, controlled from an autocoach at one or both ends, and reversing just short of the junction.

 However eventually land adjacent to the junction was acquired, and a loop constructed in 1977; a platform was added a few years later but there was no public route between the station and Totnes.
 At this time it appeared in the timetable as "Totnes Riverside".
 Visitors to the railway arriving by main line train had to catch a bus from Totnes to Buckfastleigh from where they could ride the train to Totnes and back, then return to Totnes by bus.

 To avoid confusion to passengers expecting to be able to board heritage trains at Totnes, the station was renamed "Littlehempston Riverside" in the 1980s.
-At the same time a station building was located at Toller station on the Bridport branch, and re-erected at Littlehempston.
+A redundant building from Toller on the closed Bridport branch was re-erected at Littlehempston in 1986 to serve as a ticket office.

 British Rail allowed heritage line trains into the main line station in 1985, and for three years regular services were run into that station.
 However the charges levied for use of the station proved not to be cost effective and so the trains eventually returned to using Littlehempston in 1988.
 In 1993 a new footbridge was built alongside the existing railway bridge, thus providing public access to the station from the town of Totnes and the main line railway station.
 With this the station was renamed again to "Totnes (Littlehempston)", but in 2017 this was changed again to "Totnes (Riverside)".